EMAN-Omeka/Babel/README.md

 - site's information
 - exhibits

-Once an element is trasnlated, the plugin detects the currrent language and displays the matching translation if it exists, the default language string if it doesn't.
+Once an element is translated, the plugin detects the currrent language and displays the matching translation if it exists, the default language string if it doesn't.